eyalz800/zpp_bits/README.md

 This has the advantage of better performance most of the times, but the disadvantage is that the format becomes less portable due to potential padding bytes.

-To avoid this behavior and serialize members one by one you can either define the explicit serialization function or use `zpp::bits::explicit_members` and provide the number of members:
+When using plain `zpp::bits::members` it does its best to detect if there is padding for your type or not and decides this automatically, but to be more explicit, you can either define the explicit serialization function or use `zpp::bits::explicit_members` and provide the number of members:
 ```cpp
 struct requires_padding